 The Water of Separation

 I. This law provided for cleansing after contact with a dead body, bone or grave.
-Jesus alluded to the defilement of a grave in His poignant rebuke of the Scribes and Pharisees.
+Jesus alluded to the defilement by a grave in His poignant rebuke of the Scribes and Pharisees.
 LUK 11:44.

 A. The cleansing was primarily ceremonial as a condition to restoration to the congregation